 Inspired by a model that was commissioned by the US Air Force around 70 years ago, the Bulova AccuSwiss Type A-15 (ref.
-63A119) can be a very nice option for a person looking for a vintage-styled pilot’s watch, but not willing to opt for a “standard” German Luftwaffe B-Uhr-style timekeeper.
-Some may find the combination of black dial with bright orange luminous compound on hands with dirty lemon 24-hour numerals a bit, well, tasteless, but it is in fact how the original watch looked, so just get used to it.
+63A119) can be a nice option for a person looking for a vintage-styled “aviator” but not willing to opt for a “standard” German Luftwaffe B-Uhr-style timekeeper.
+Some may find the combination of a black dial with bright orange luminous compound on hands with dirty lemon 24-hour numerals a bit, well, tasteless, but it is in fact how the original watch looked, so just get used to it.

-What really differs the two is the choice of movement: this new guy is powered by a self-winding Swiss made job, while the historic model featured a hand-wound mechanism inside its stainless steel body.
+What differentiates the two is the choice of movement: this new guy is powered by a self-winding Swiss made job, while the historic model featured a hand-wound mechanism inside its stainless steel body.
 On the other hand, the Eterna 1412 that this timekeeper is powered by is, too, a relatively old movement that was produced more than fifty years ago when the legendary watchmaking brand was still one of many fairly successful independents.
-With its cadence of balance of just 18,000 vph it is deliciously archaic and its guaranteed power reserve of 48 hours combined with automatic winding system makes it a more practical choice than a hand-wound movement.
+With its cadence of the balance of just 18,000 vph it is deliciously archaic and its guaranteed power reserve of 48 hours combined with the automatic winding system makes it a more practical choice than a hand-wound movement.

 Originally, the A-15 was designed as a tool watch for navigators and pilots who always had to keep in mind either how much time they spent in the air or how much time elapsed after a certain navigation point was reached.
 To make their life easier, the U.S. government ordered a time measuring device that would be able to clearly show elapsed time and thus make calculations easier.